mjhea0/thinkful-html/resume/readme.md

 ### Putting it all together

-1. First, let's add a boostrap stylesheet via a content delivery network, which is a online repository of commonly used Javascript and CSS files.
+1. First, let's add a bootstrap stylesheet via a content delivery network, which is a online repository of commonly used Javascript and CSS files.
 There are a number of free CDNs available.
 It's a good practice to use a CDN in your production code, as many of the files are pre-cached, so your site will actually load faster.

   Bootstrap, meanwhile, is a powerful front-end framework.
 You can create a responsive site that looks good on all devices in no time at all.

-  Add the link to boostrap to your HTML.
+  Add the link to bootstrap to your HTML.

   ```html
   <link rel="stylesheet" href="http://netdna.bootstrapcdn.com/bootswatch/3.1.1/cyborg/bootstrap.min.css">